Wind Damage Repair

 “We had the unfortunate timing of torrential rainfall delaying the repair of our roof eaves, but Joe was so helpful.
 He even came back to reinstall our gutter that inadvertently got knocked off our roof from a falling tree branch when he was getting ready to leave!
 We will use Guardian again for any of our roof concerns.”

-If you do experience damaging winds, you should inspect your roof immediately.
+If you do experience damaging winds, you should have a complete roof inspection by an experienced roofing contractor immediately.
 Any damage can cause small leaks to occur, which you may not notice until you discover soggy sheetrock or black mold.
 The result can be very expensive and time consuming to repair.